Anvil Arrow Light Fighter

 At only 12m wide, 16m long and 4m tall, this small light fighter is ideal for deployment from carriers or ships with hangar space.
 The wings fold allowing for an even smaller volume during storage and transportation.

 With the Anvil Aerospace toughness and a solid weapons loadout this ship really looks to "punch above its class".
 This is a short-range fighter best used from planetside bases or carriers.

 Who is the Arrow intended for?

-Due to its small size the Anvil Arrow should be deployable in high numbers from hangars.
+Due to its small size and foldable wings the Anvil Arrow should be deployable in high numbers from hangars.
 This ship is a small light fighter and it might be possible to outfit it with some stealth equipment also.

 Veteran combat pilots could use large numbers of these small, nimble and fast fighters to "bewilder" other fighter operations.

 Is the Arrow good at making money (UEC)?